metabrainz/troi-recommendation-playground/docs/user-guide.rst

 ListenBrainz Radio Local
 ^^^^^^^^^^^^^^^^^^^^^^^^

+ListenBrainz's `LB Radio feature <https://listenbrainz.org/explore/lb-radio>`_ generates global playlists that can be resolved to streaming services.
+Troi also supports a local version that resolved tracks against a local collection of music.

 Currently artist and tag elements are supported for LB Radio Local, which means that playlists from these two elements are made from the local